This post may contain affiliate links. Please read the disclosure policy.

 Learn how to cook crab legs for a delicious meal bursting with seafood flavors!
 Whether you’re using frozen king crab or snow crab legs, follow this essential step-by-step guide on how to easily cook them in just 15 minutes by steaming, boiling, baking or grilling.

-I didn’t really appreciate crab legs until visiting Seattle’s Pike Place Market, which has gigantic displays of king crab beckoning passersby.
-The fishmonger told me I’d love them and oh was he so right!
-Real crab is in a class of its own that imitation crab cannot match.
+I didn’t really appreciate crab legs until visiting Seattle’s Pike Place Market, which has enormous displays of king crab beckoning passersby.
+The fishmonger told me I’d love them and oh was he so right.
+Real crab is in a class of its own!

-Crab legs have delicate, rich, and sweet meat that’s unparalleled.
+Crab legs have delicate, rich, and sweet meat.
 It might seem intimidating to cook frozen crab legs given the high price tag, but they’re surprisingly easy to make.
-Just follow our foolproof recipe to make tender and delicious crab legs rivaling Red Lobster.
-So skip the expensive restaurants and make them at home for a special occasion!
+Just follow our foolproof recipe to make tender and delicious crab legs better than Red Lobster.
+Skip expensive restaurants and make your own at home today!

 Most king crab and snow crab legs you’ll find have been caught, cooked and flash frozen on the fishing boat to preserve their delicate flavors.
 That means you’re simply thawing and reheating to get them ready to serve.